hamza-github-1988/google-indexing-api-js-request-bulk/README.md

 # Google Indexing API Js Request Bulk

-This script, created with love by Abdelhafidh HAMZA, helping you to bulk indexing your website's pages using the Google Indexing API.

-This eliminates the need for manually submitting each URL through the Search Console interface.
+Crafted with care by Abdelhafidh HAMZA, this script simplifies the bulk indexing of your website's pages through the Google Indexing API.
+Say goodbye to the manual submission of individual URLs via the Search Console interface.

 ## Prerequisites